 Transaction Testing Procedure: RNA interviewed management and staff responsible for complaint handling, and examined evidence of the Company's related processes and controls.
-RNA reviewed 10 Division complaints from the 2011 and 2012 complaint logs to evaluate the Company's efforts to properly dispose of complaints.
+RNA reviewed 30 regulatory and Company-received complaints from the 2011-2012 period, to evaluate the Company's efforts to properly dispose of complaints.

-Observations: RNA noted that the Company fully addressed the issues raised in the complaints reviewed.
-Documentation for the complaints appeared complete, including the original complaint and related correspondence.
-It appears that complainants with similar fact patterns are treated consistently and reasonably.
+Observations: RNA noted that the Company fully addressed the issues raised in the complaints tested.
+Documentation for the complaints appeared complete, including the original complaints and related correspondence.